 What Qualifies as Illegal Distribution?

 First, let’s determine who has the legal right to distribute controlled substances.
-The legal distribution of controlled substances is for authorized individuals and entities, such as licensed medical professionals, pharmacies, and pharmaceutical companies.
+The legal distribution of controlled substances is for authorized individuals and entities.
+Some examples are licensed medical professionals, pharmacies, and pharmaceutical companies.
 These authorized parties distribute controlled substances for legitimate medical and therapeutic purposes within strict guidelines and with oversight from state and federal agencies.

 Therefore, for anyone who is not an authorized drug distributor or their representative (like a pharmaceutical salesperson), it is illegal to sell, deliver, or transfer controlled substances.